NahuenL/HW2-IMDB-Search-App-React/README.md

 ## API Used

-In this App I used a Internet Movie Database (IMDB) API.
+This App uses a Internet Movie Database (IMDB) API.
 It provides many items in JSON format, such as movie specifications, images, posters, trailers, ratings, etc...
 You can find more info here [IMDB - API](https://imdb-api.com/)

 ## Design Pattern

-In this App I use an Provider Pattern with React Context API, It allows us to share data across the App components.
+This App uses a Provider Pattern with React Context API, It allows us to share data across the App components.

 # Getting Started with Create React App